zmatsudo/zmatsudo.github.io/essays/Essaytest.md

   - Software Engineering
   - Learning
 ---
 I decided to major in MIS because I have an interest in technology and enjoy using computers.
-I also see that technology is always advancing so learning some code would help me in the future.
+I have always wanted to learn how to code because I beleive it will be a very useful skill in the future.